OCA/connector-magento/magentoerpconnect/README.rst

 Magento Connector
 =================

-This is the new release of the Open-Source connector linking OpenERP and Magento also known under the name of **Magentoerpconnect**.
+This is the new release of the Open-Source connector linking Odoo and Magento also known under the name of **Magentoerpconnect**.
 It is build on top of the `connector`_ framework.
 It is is structured so that it can be extended or modified easily from separate addons, a factor of success when the implementations of Magento vary a lot.

-Magento OpenERP Connector is part of the Odoo Community Association (OCA).
+Magento Odoo Connector is part of the Odoo Community Association (OCA).
 The `source is on GitHub`_.

 This connector is designed to have a strong and efficient core, with the ability to extend it with extension modules or local customizations.

-In other words, the core module contains the minimal scope to run your e-commerce with OpenERP and Magento.
+In other words, the core module contains the minimal scope to run your e-commerce with Odoo and Magento.
 More advanced features are installable using extensions.

 It features: